Main | Model | Workflow | Data and software | Project "Enzyme dynamics and function"

 ecm_save_result_sbtab(outfile_name, network, c, u, A_forward, opt, c_min, c_max, u_min, u_max, u_capacity, eta_energetic, eta_saturation);

 % Display graphical output:

 ecm_options.show_graphics = 1;

 ecm_display(ecm_options, graphics_options, network,v,c,u,u_cost,up,A_forward,r,kinetic_data,c_min,c_max,u_min,u_max,u_capacity,eta_energetic,eta_saturation);

-You can find the same commands in the demo script
+Except for the choice of the filename, you will find the same commands in the demo script

 1 Install the Python functions for the Component Contribution Method (github project component-contribution)